 Pictured below are just a few examples of the many contemporary caricatures of Louise Brooks.
 There are more examples to be found online, as well as in books and magazines.
 Try a search on Google using the terms “Louise Brooks caricature“.

 Likely the best known and most reproduced caricature of Louise Brooks was drawn by David Levine in the 1980s.
 Actually, he drew her twice.
 Both drawings originally appeared in the New York Review of Books, a literary journal.
-The image on the left appeared in 1982 alongside Sara Laschever review of Lulu in Hollwood.
+The image on the left appeared in 1982 alongside Sara Laschever review of Lulu in Hollywood.
 The one on the left was also reproduced as a postcard, book of postcards, print, calendar, and bookmark (shown below), and in various advertisements over the years.
 Each of these drawings are held in the archive of the Louise Brooks Society.
 It also holds a signed and numbered print (#25/500) of the image on the left which was purchased from the artist before his death.
 (Here is a Louise Brooks Society blog written after Levine’s death in 2009.
 It contains a couple more related images.)
 Want to purchase your own print of Levine’s iconic caricature of Louise Brooks?
 Visit this page on the NYRB reader’s catalog.

 louise brooks by david levine bookmark louise brooks by david levine